Social media analytics: your guide to tracking them

-If you’re in charge of your company’s social media, it is critical that you also understand the analytics behind posts and how they can benefit business.
+If you’re in charge of your company’s social media analytics, it is critical that you also understand how they can benefit business.

 Social media analytics and campaign measurement tools are vital in order to create a successful strategy.
 These tools will show you what strategies are working and which aren’t, to allow you to better focus your time, efforts and budget.

 What are social media analytics?

 Social media analytics are data from various social media sites – from audience to engagement and beyond.
 You can analyze and evaluate that data to make important decisions for your business.
 Most importantly, analytics provide insights into understanding your audiences.